 Do you wonder why children find some subjects ‘better’ and some teachers ‘nicer’?
 Why do some kids write lengthy answers whereas others draw diagrams?
 Some learn best by listening to music while reading; others prefer silence—why?

-These kids deserve to learn in a way they can understand, organise and memorise information by overcoming their weaknesses and making the most of their strengths.
+Every child deserves to learn in a way they can understand, organize and sort information and by making the most of their strengths.
 They expect to find teachers who accept and assist them on the path of self-learning.
-These expectations shatter when little ones get educators who treat Maths as Geography or believe that all learners are alike.
+External inhibitions should not lead children to treat Maths as Geography and over a period of time lose interest.

 Differentiated Learning In Classrooms

-By differentiating classroom instructions, teachers create different opportunities for understanding, processing, constructing and applying concepts.
-It leads them to personalise learning for everyone.
+With personalised interventions, teachers can create different opportunities for understanding, processing, constructing and applying concepts.
+It leads them to active learning for everyone.
 Few examples of application are:

 - Tiered lessons for heterogenous groups and creating learning stations for tapping into multiple intelligences